Sentro

-Sentro (Filipino word for "center") was a Philippine television news broadcasting show broadcast by ABC.
+Sentro was a Philippine television news broadcasting show broadcast by ABC.
 Originally anchored by John Susi and Ali Sotto, it premiered on April 12, 2004, on the network's evening line up replacing Balitang Balita.
 The show concluded on August 8, 2008.
 Martin Andanar served as the final anchor.
 It was replaced by TEN: The Evening News in its timeslot.

 History

-Susi–Sotto era (2004–2006)
+2004–2006; Susi-Sotto era

 The newscast premiered on April 12, 2004, replacing Balitang Balita.
 It was first anchored by John Susi who was held over from its predecessor Balitang Balita and former actress Ali Sotto.
 Sotto that time was in contract with GMA Network under its radio arm DZBB.